mcataneo/pyLDT-cosmo/README.md

 Go to https://github.com/mcataneo/pyLDT-cosmo/tree/main and download the example jupyter notebook showing how to use pyLDT-cosmo.
 Move the notebook into the pyLDTenv directory.
 To fully exploit the notebook functionalities you'll need to 'pip install matplotlib' first.

 ### A word on loading and computing time
 pyLDT-cosmo is partly based on the Julia programming language, which uses a Just-In-Time (JIT) compiler to improve runtime performance.
 However, this feature comes at the expense of slow library loading when compared to pure or pre-compiled Python packages.
 On a modern computer pyLDT-cosmo takes about 80 seconds to load.
-After that, computation is very efficient, taking only ~3 seconds to derive the matter PDF's simultaneuosly for all models, redshifts and smoothing radii.
+After that computation is very efficient, taking only ~3 seconds to derive the matter PDF's simultaneuosly for all models, redshifts and smoothing radii.

 That's all!
 Have fun!